 It is still unclear whether antidepressants are, in fact, more efficacious than placebo – yet for a lot of people struggling with depression, medication is still seen as immensely valuable.
 Meanwhile, meta-analyses demonstrate that various antipsychotic medications are effective in the treatment of schizophrenia – and they are significantly more efficacious than placebo (concerns about funding and biases should be kept in mind, of course).
 Schizophrenia is not a condition that responds well to novel, non-conventional drug treatments like psilocybin and ketamine in the way that depression does; in fact, these drugs can provoke psychotic symptoms in patients with schizophrenia.

 In the second part of the interview, Stea points out that in his day job, he has “witnessed the reluctance of family members to participate in treatment as a result of anti-psychiatry sentiments that they read online.”
 The anti-psychiatry movement can also feed into conspiracy theories about the medical and pharmaceutical industries at large.
-Many anti-psychiatrists may view psychiatry as a malignant force in society, hell-bent on medicating the general population and dulling their minds for the sake of control, power, and profit.
+Its adherents may view psychiatry as a malignant force in society, hell-bent on medicating the general population and dulling their minds for the sake of control, power, and profit.
 Stea is unsurprised to find that anti-psychiatry ideology shares features with ideologies like anti-vaccine ideology, including the elevation of anecdote, the rejection of evidence, conspiracy theory, preferences for alternative medicine, and distrust of scientific authority.

 On the other hand, it is understandable for people to be sceptical of evidence and scientific authority – after all, a great deal of psychiatric drug research is biased.
 In his book, Cracked: Why Psychiatry is Doing More Harm Than Good, the social anthropologist and psychotherapist James Davies illustrates how common this bias is: we see this bias in the manipulation of research to produce a positive result and in the fact that negative drug trials go unpublished.
 He claims psychiatrists have been creating more disorders and prescribing more pills as a result of financial incentives from pharmaceutical companies, and explains how all of these scientific and treatment flaws have been concealed by clever marketing tactics.